 Chanteal Whitehead is not a native to Comanche nor Texas.
 She was born in Phoenix, Arizona, and spent most of her childhood years in Albuquerque, New Mexico.
 She comes from a long line of cowboys who ranch and team rope.
 When she became a Comanche County resident nearly 10 years ago, she knew God had set this plan in motion for her life giving her a safe, faith-based rural small town to grow in as an individual, wife, and mother.
 As she began raising a family, she still felt like an “outsider” to the community.
 Her husband had deep roots here, but she was going to have to really put herself out there.
 She had to find ways to create relationships and friendships.
 She began serving for their home church which led to her volunteering with clubs and organizations with missions that were close to her heart.
-As her relationships and friendships started to form, she was really able to start settling into and calling Comanche “home.”
-When coming to Comanche, she had a love for criminal law and the schooling background to back it.
-Fast forward nearly 10 years, and she has found herself at the Comanche Chamber office helping plan and coordinate events and projects for Comanche.
-Her favorite part of this job is meeting the interesting people who visit “The Depot” worldwide and working alongside fellow Comanche residents who are continually making this place she calls home a place where everyone wants to live or at least visit!
+As her relationships and friendships started to form, that’s when she started calling Comanche “home.”

 Rebecca Conley has served on the Chamber Board of Directors since 2017.
 She has been employed by Brennan Vineyards since 2014 serving as their Director of Marketing.
 Rebecca currently handles Operations in addition to her role as Director of Marketing.
 Rebecca is a graduate of Texas Tech University with a B.S. in Horticulture focused in Viticulture and Enology.
 She is also a level 1 sommelier in the Court of Master Sommeliers and is pursuing her level 2 certification; as well as the Certified Specialist of Wine through the Society of Wine Educators.